genesiscommunitysuccess/docs/docs/infrastruct-ref/software-dev.lifecycle.md

 Any time information is copied from the production environment to the testing environment a log will provide an audit trail of all information transfer.

-1\.8	Issue tracking
+## Issue tracking

-Genesis leverages Jira for tracking internal and external user stories, task and issues.
-Genesis’ Jira is fully integrated with the genesis workflows and other tools, github, Zendesk etc., to provide full traceability of the ticket’s life cycle.
+Genesis uses Jira for tracking internal and external user stories, tasks and issues.
+Genesis’ Jira is fully integrated with the Genesis workflows and other tools, (github, Zendesk etc.) to provide full traceability of a ticket’s life cycle.